Workers’ Compensation Conferences in Massachusetts

 At the conclusion of the workers’ compensation conference with an AJ, a temporary order is issued.
 The decision can be appealed by completing the appropriate DIA forms.
 You should do this with the assistance of your attorney.
 If an appeal is not filed within 14 days, the order will become permanent.
 Either party can appeal a conference order.
 If appealed, the case will be sent forward for a hearing before an AJ.
 This will be a formal hearing akin to a normal trial in a court of law.
 The main difference here is that since there is an AJ, it is still considered an administrative hearing.

 In between the conference and the hearing, the injured worker will be examined by an impartial physician, pursuant to M.G.L. c.
 152, section 11A.
 The impartial physician will draft an impartial report, which is later used by the judge in making his or her decision.

-It is critical to have a workers’ compensation attorney on your side throughout this process to ensure your interests are looked after and protected.
+It is critical to have an experienced legal team on your side throughout this process to ensure your interests are looked after and protected.

 Contact the Jeffrey Glassman Injury Lawyers today for a free and confidential consultation.